gusela/vodafoneitaly-maven-plugin/README.md

-vodafonecanvassrelease-maven-plugin
+vodafoneitaly-maven-plugin
 ===================================

-A Maven plugin creating packages as expected by guidelines of Vodafone Italy
+A Maven plugin useful in Vodafone Italy processes.

 To write this plugin I'm following [this manual](http://books.sonatype.com/mvnref-book/reference/writing-plugins-sect-custom-plugin.html).